DigitalPhonetics/cyclegan-emotion-transfer/README.md

 ##  Experiments and Analysis

 ### Exp 1: Emotion Transfer - Similarity Analysis
-* The following script computes different measures of similarity between real and synthetic feature distributions:
+* The following script computes different measures of similarity between real and synthetic feature distributions.
+By default, it requires different synthetic data sets to exist ('syn_total_5_0.h5', 'syn_total_5_1.h5', etc. where the first digit is the value of lambda_cyc, and the second lambda_cls).
+The script needs to be adapted accordingly, if only one synthetic dataset is present.

 ```
 python ./scripts/exp1.py